mbarbag/e2e-data-engineering-zoomcamp-aws/README.md

 In the `dbt/` folder remains all the **Transformation layer** from our ELT pipeline.

 For this part, you'll need to configure the dbt project with a Redshift connection to your data warehouse.

+To connect to Redshift, ensure that the workgroup is publicly accessible!